[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 61.1

-Essengue’s predraft officially started Sunday when he departed Ulm following Game 3 of the German league playoffs, landing in Toronto for a secret private workout before flying to New York City for the green room participants’ media day.
-He is also expected to meet with the Nets while in New York City, and has picked up significant interest from the Suns, who could very well select him should he fall to No. 10.
+Essengue’s predraft process officially started Sunday, when he departed Ulm following Game 3 of the German league playoffs, landing in Toronto for a secret private workout before flying to New York for the green room participants’ media day.
+He is also expected to meet with the Nets while in New York and has picked up significant interest from the Suns, who could select him should he fall to No. 10.

 Essengue’s length, mobility and defensive versatility would certainly fit the Raptors’ DNA, even if his inconsistent perimeter shooting would create some challenges in spacing the floor effectively for the likes of Scottie Barnes and Brandon Ingram.
-His youth, tools, two-way instincts and rapid rate of improvement this season suggest a high ceiling that some teams in this part of the draft could surely want to tap into. – Givony
+His youth, tools, two-way instincts and rapid rate of improvement this season suggest a high ceiling that would be attractive to some teams in this part of the draft. – Givony

 10. Phoenix Suns (via Houston)